DOI-USGS/ISIS3/SpicePosition-requirements.md

 * ReloadCache()
 * Memcache2HermiteCache(double tolerance)

-# Write and Read Polynomial or Cached Data From/To a Cube
+# Write/Read Polynomial or Cached Data From/To a Cube
 Currently this is done via an ISIS Table object, but it could be a generic BLOB.
 ## Relevant public methods
 * LoadCache(Table &table)